seanbao/mnemonas/docs/docker-deployment.en.md

 Only `8080` needs to be published.

-Build base images can be overridden for enterprise caches or regional mirrors:
+Build base images can be overridden for private caches or regional mirrors:

 ```bash
 docker build -t mnemonas:local \